MICKAI®ArticlesHybrid edge and sovereign AI with…

 The intellectual foundation under the claims

 None of this is a slogan.
-The architecture is documented in depth across 104 filed UK patent applications, comprising approximately 2,340 claims, each carrying a full specification, claims, and figures.
+The architecture is documented in depth across 104 filed UK patent applications, comprising 2,340 claims, each carrying a full specification, claims, and figures.
 These are filed applications building toward examination and grant, and together they set out how the specialist brains, the deterministic governance, the signed audit record, and the sovereign memory fit together as one coherent system rather than a bag of features.

 We mention this because it is the difference between a company describing what it wishes it had built and one that has written down, in the detail a patent examiner requires, how the thing actually works.
 The specification is the receipt for the architecture.